unzippedzebra/joyofcreation/my-docs-site/docs/tools.md

 - **Microfiber Cloths or Lint-Free Wipes**
   Used with IPA to wipe down the build surface without leaving fibers behind.

+- **Mild Dish Soap and Warm Water**
+  Occasionally, a deeper cleaning of the build surface is needed — especially if print adhesion starts getting worse over time despite regular IPA cleaning.
+  Gently wash the plate with warm water and a few drops of mild, unscented dish soap (avoid soaps with moisturizers or fragrances).
+  Rinse thoroughly and dry with a lint-free cloth before use.

+??? note
+    Well-known brands like "Dawn" are often mentioned in the U.S., but any basic dish soap without added moisturizers will work just as well.

 - **Filament Dryer**
   Essential for maintaining filament quality, especially for moisture-sensitive materials like PETG, TPU, and Nylon.